-You can use monday.com to collaborate with a number of external clients and vendors, sharing forms, and enabling limited secure access to particular elements of a workflow.
+You can use monday.com to collaborate with a number of external clients and vendors, share forms, and enable limited secure access to particular elements of a workflow.

-- Excel export and import function so you can instantly export your template to Excel with just one click.
-On the flip side, you can easily import your Excel spreadsheet and turn it into a sleek monday.com board in just a couple of clicks.
+- Excel export and import function to instantly export your template to Excel with just one click.
+On the flip side, you can easily import your Excel spreadsheet and turn it into a sleek monday.com board.

-- Map views that let everybody see asset locations on a map.
-That means everybody always knows where to find a resource.
+- Map views providing clear asset locations on a map.
+Everyone will always know exactly where to find a resource.

-- A resource-centric display that shows you the precise status of the resource as a snapshot so you don’t have to try and track stuff down through complicated file paths.
-Here’s an example of a resource management board:
+- Resource-centric displays providing the precise status of the resource as a snapshot so you don’t have to try and track stuff down through complicated file paths.
+You’ll also receive an at-a-glance project overview.

 Sounds pretty great, right?
 We think so, too.
 But don’t take our word for it.
 Try it free now.

 What’s the first step in resource management?